do-me/SemanticFinder/README.md

     - like in SemanticFinder, the embedding is created client-side and the cosine similarity calculated
     - the high-scored results are returned just like with lunr.js so the user shouldn't even notice a differenc ein the UI
 - Integration in chat apps
+- Allow PDF-uploads (conversion from PDF to text)

 ## Logic